 Exploration conducted by ATAC between 2006 - 2010 focused along a 15 km long ridge system underlain by Paleozoic carbonate rocks, bounded by the Beaver and Rackla Rivers.
 Carbonate strata at the southeast end of the ridge system is intruded by a small early Tertiary (62.9+0.5 Ma) granite stock.
-Work along the 15 km trend comprised widely spaced soil geochemical surveys, airborne VTEM, ZTEM and magnetic surveys plus geological mapping and prospecting.
+Work along the 15 km trend comprised widely spaced soil geochemical surveys, airborne VTEM, ZTEM and magnetic geophysical surveys plus geological mapping and prospecting.
 More than a dozen gold and/or silver, copper exploration targets have been defined.
-Detailed work at the southeastern end of this trend focused on the Tiger Zone and included grid soil geochemical surveys and diamond drilling of 132 holes.
+Detailed work at the southeastern end of this trend focused on the Tiger Deposit and included grid soil geochemical surveys and diamond drilling of 132 holes.

-The Tiger Zone is a stratabound, structurally-controlled gold deposit that trends northwest, dips moderately northeast and is characterized by replacement of host karst dolomite by iron carbonate minerals.
+The Tiger Deposit is a stratabound, structurally-controlled gold deposit that trends northwest, dips moderately northeast and is characterized by replacement of host karst dolomite by iron carbonate minerals.
 It is 800 m long, 100 to 200 m wide, and up to 96 m thick.
 Mineralization is contained within a 40 m to 150 m wide zone of small-scale folding and shearing, which is itself developed in and adjacent to a regionally extensive corridor of highly strained rocks that may reflect a deep seated fault zone.
 The mineralized system is defined by a series of stacked and folded limestone horizons intercalated with locally extensive mafic flows and volcaniclastic units.
 Most of the exploration has been directed toward the Discovery Horizon, although there is evidence for at least two additional stratabound intervals of gold mineralization.

 Gold occurs in both sulphide and oxide material.
 Sulphide mineralization is accompanied by, and developed within, dolomitized limestone, which is replaced by ferruginous dolomite and iron carbonate minerals.
 Sulphide species consist of disseminated to banded pyrite, with subordinate arsenopyrite and pyrrhotite, and minor bismuthinite and sphalerite.
 Small amounts of disseminated scheelite are also present.
 The main sulphide minerals exhibit at least three stages of mineralization.
 The best intersection from sulphide-bearing mineralization averaged 4.04 g/t gold over 96.01 m from hole Rau-09-66.